Last updated: 14 April 2025

 Currently, since our funds are multi-rate PIEs, if you overpay tax by being on a PIR that is too high:

-Our custodian is a 'PIE Investor Proxy' (which some people call a 'PIP').
-This means that our custodian will hold your investments in each fund, on your behalf, for tax purposes.
+Adminis NZ is a 'PIE Investor Proxy' (which some people call a 'PIP').
+This means that Adminis NZ will hold your investments in each fund, on your behalf, for tax purposes.

-We might cancel, withdraw, or redeem interests in your investments on your behalf to pay tax you owe.
-We might also make investments on your behalf to reflect tax credits you receive.
+We might cancel, withdraw, or redeem investments on your behalf to pay tax you owe.
+We might also auto-invest tax credits by the issue of additional units in funds in line with your standing instruction or investment strategy.

-Our custodian will calculate any Withholding Tax on the interest you earn from your savings account each month and pay the Withholding Tax directly to the Inland Revenue.
-The custodian will also file the necessary investment income reports to the Inland Revenue each month.
+Adminis NZ will calculate any withholding tax on the interest you earn from your savings account each month and pay the withholding tax directly to the Inland Revenue.
+Adminis NZ will also file the necessary investment income reports to the Inland Revenue each month.

 You need to create an account to use our services.